Vail’s Hospital of the Future

 - Space is confined, inefficient, and not keeping pace with the state of the industry or with hospitals that have been recently built or renovated in Aspen, Frisco, Glenwood Springs, Steamboat and other mountain communities.

-To address this need, VVMC has proposed a $100 million Master Facility Plan that will make Vail a center of medical excellence and improve the healthcare available to the community and our guests.
+To address this need, VVMC has proposed a multi-million dollar Master Facility Plan that will make Vail a center of medical excellence and improve the healthcare available to the community and our guests.

 - An updated, highly-functional hospital that is easy to access and navigate.